-Hildenbrand said the pantry has received donations from Kingsville, the town of Essex and Windsor
+The pantry has received donations from Kingsville, the Town of Essex and Windsor.

-“We really get the sense that the whole region is embracing the idea of the pantry and what we are doing,” she said.
+“We really get the sense that the whole region is embracing the idea of the pantry and what we are doing,” Hildenbrand said.

 Essex Coun.
 Sherry Bondy, whose ward includes Harrow, said running a pantry requires commitment and, most importantly, time.

 “My advice to any community looking to do this is you have to have a core group of volunteers that are extremely dedicated to the project.
 The Project Hope team are there three, four times, sometime more times a day, cleaning, stocking shelves, sanitizing, checking for donations.
 It’s a lot of work,” she said.

 Bondy said she supports the spread of new pantries elsewhere in the county.

 “I think it would be ideal for the idea to spread because the more there are, the more sustainable it will be.
 Project Hope is used immensely throughout the county.
 And so, it would be more accessible for other regions if it was in other communities.”